EwenG/muance/README.md

 ## Child nodes reconciliation

-### Event handlers
+## Event handlers

 The `:muance.core/on` [attribute]() attaches one or multiple event handlers on a node.
 Its value must be a literal vector (one event handler) or a collection of literal vectors (multiple event handlers).

-An event handler is a literal vector which first element is the name of the event, as a keyword, the second element is the event handler function and other elements are parameters passed to the event handler.
+An event handler is a literal vector which first element is the name of the event, as a keyword, and second element the event handler function.
+The other vector elements are additional parameters passed to the event handler.

 ```
 [:click (fn [e state-ref param1 param2 param3]) "param1" "param2" "param3"]